Additional information can be found at the college's website: clevelandstatecc.edu

 The Community College System of Tennessee is an Equal Opportunity employer.
 Under state law, applicants may request that their application and related materials be confidential and not open for public inspection until such time the candidate is selected as a finalist for the position.

-The successful candidate will be a dynamic, innovative, and energetic leader with the vision, skills, and integrity required to guide Walters State to higher levels of achievement.
+The successful candidate will be a dynamic, innovative, and energetic leader with the vision, skills, and integrity required to guide Cleveland State to higher levels of achievement.

-Preferred criteria for selection include, but are not limited to the following:
+Preferred criteria for selection include, but are not limited to the following qualifications and experience:

 Expected criteria for selection include:

-• Demonstrated ability of being able to lead an institution that is comprised of diverse campuses that meet specific needs in the communities served, recognizing the educational requirements in each community and aligning resources and support to achieve those needs;
+- Demonstrated ability of being able to lead an institution that is comprised of diverse unique campuses that meet specific needs in the communities served, recognizing the educational requirements in each community and aligning resources and support to achieve those needs;

-• A demonstrated background with an understanding of and commitment to private fundraising;
+- A demonstrated background and understanding of and commitment to private fundraising;

-• An understanding of regional workforce education and training needs and how to strategically position Walters State in a highly competitive postsecondary education marketplace;
+- An understanding of regional workforce education and training needs and how to strategically position Cleveland State in a highly competitive postsecondary education marketplace;

-• An understanding of and commitment to the role of Walters State as a part of a higher education system;
+- An understanding of and commitment to the role of Cleveland State and the community as a part of a higher education system;